 Click here to see my review on nutrition and physiology for Olympic format rock climbing.

-Click here to see my contribution to a Washington Post article about indoor cycling.
+My contribution to a Washington Post article about indoor cycling.

-Click here to see my article on what to eat for climbing competitions in Gym Climber Magazine.
+What to eat for climbing competitions in Gym Climber Magazine.

 Click here to see my contribution to Portland Sports Psychology monthly newsletter.

-Click here to see my article on nutrition for high altitude for Backcountry Foodie.
+Nutrition for high altitude for Backcountry Foodie.

 Quoted as a nutrition expert